BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_15.md

 Isha is in the cave in the middle of the water down in Syxtenbit Cave, but we will confront him a bit later on.
 Head to the bottom left corner, where you'll see a *Black Prism*.

 Nearby you'll see a ladder.
 Smash the rocks out of the way, push the boulder aside, and climb the ladder.
 Exit the cave, then immediately reenter the cave and climb back down the ladder.
-Push the boulder down a few times and it will fill a gap to the right, so you can get the *Groundium-Z*!
+Push the boulder down a few times and it will fill a gap to the right, so you can get the *Groundium Z*!
 Now head back up the ladder and exit for real.

 We can surf in this outside area to reach new parts of the Atebit Kingdom.
 Surf to the right to reach the section we previously accessed via the library: a Larvitar can be caught at the top.